skjolber/json-log-filter/README.md

 Memory use will be at 2-8 times the raw JSON byte size; depending on the invoked `JsonFilter` method (some accept string, other raw bytes or chars).

-See the benchmark results ([JDK 8](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/skjolber/json-log-filter/master/benchmark/jmh/results/jmh-results-3.0.1.jdk8.json&topBar=off), [JDK 11](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/skjolber/json-log-filter/master/benchmark/jmh/results/jmh-results-3.0.1.jdk11.json&topBar=off)) and the [JMH] module for running detailed benchmarks.
+See the benchmark results ([JDK 17](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/skjolber/json-log-filter/master/benchmark/jmh/results/jmh-results-4.2.1.jdk17.json&topBar=off)) and the [JMH] module for running detailed benchmarks.

+There is also a [path](impl/path) artifact which helps facilitate per-path filters for request/response-logging applications, which should further improve performance.

 # See also
 See the [xml-log-filter] for corresponding high-performance filtering of XML, and [JsonPath](https://github.com/json-path/JsonPath) for more advanced filtering.